Skip to content

 Section titled “Update Behavior: The Three Types of Resource Changes”

-Always check the AWS documentation for a resource type to understand which property changes trigger replacement.
-The CloudFormation docs mark each property with “Update requires: No interruption,” “Some interruption,” or “Replacement.”
+It is imperative that you verify the official AWS documentation for a specific resource type to understand which property changes trigger a destructive replacement.
+The CloudFormation documentation prominently marks each property with “Update requires: No interruption,” “Some interruption,” or “Replacement.”

 Stop and think: During a stack update, CloudFormation determines that an EC2 instance must be replaced.
 By default, it attempts to create the new instance before deleting the old one.
 If your template also provisions an Elastic IP address and attaches it directly to this instance, why might this “create-before-delete” replacement update immediately fail?